siddancha/10703-Navigation-Env/README.md

 python setup.py install
 ```

-Note that if you plan to use this framework with OpenAI gym
-you should also install `gym` using `pip install gym`.
+Note that you should also install OpenAI Gym using `pip install gym`.

 Make sure that the environment has successfully installed by running `python test/simulator_test.py` from the [api/python](api/python) directory.
-You should be able to see an visualizer of the grid-world environment along with the agent's visual input.
-You should be able to see the agent explore the environment.
+You should be able to see a visualizer of the grid-world environment along with the agent's visual input.
+If run successfullly, you should see the agent navigating through the environment.

+## The NEL Environement
+The environment (also called Jelly Bean World) consists of a 2-D grid world that an agent (blue triangle) can navigate in.
+The world contains three types of items (will be picked up by the agent by stepping on them) -
+- `Jelly Beans` (<span style="color:blue">Blue</span>): Get `+20` reward by picking up a jelly bean.
+- `Tongs` (<span style="color:red">Red</span>): Do not get any reward by picking up a pair of tongs, but tongs can be used to pick up a diamond in the future.
+Once a pair of tongs is used to pick up a diamond, it is no longer empty and cannot be used anymore.
+- `Diamonds` (<span style="color:green">Green</span>): Get `+100` reward by picking up a diamond.
+The agent can only pick a diamond if it has an empty pair of tongs.

 ## Using the OpenAI Gym Interface